Breech Loader: The hell with boring old rape-rape... let's go for GANG RAPE.

 Shout-Out: To the games themselves, ironically.
 There are quite a few of them, including Shadow's riot scenes with Amy reflecting those in Sonic Adventure 2, Shadow commenting that Prison Island's sewers are full of toxic waste (based on the Prison Island level in Shadow the Hedgehog), and this hilarious little gem...

 Silver: I was so close!
 And then the day they put the rings on, I could feel it!
 I was doing it!
 I was so close!
 And now the rings are on, and I know it's there but I can't tap it… It's no use!

 Tails: Aw, Silver, don't keep saying that.
 It just pisses people off.

 Stockholm Syndrome: It is clear that Shadow is obsessed with the Prison Doctor, Amy Rose, repeatedly telling her he loves her, that she is a good person, and that he will rape her for her own good.
-However as the fic goes on his affection becomes slightly less creepy.
-This is a sharp contrast to the Psychiatrist Blaze, whom he also threatens to rape, but much more savagely.
+This is a sharp contrast to his psychiatrist Doctor Blaze, whom he also threatens to rape, but much more savagely.